MussaCharles/maths-for-fast-algorithms/README.md

 ### Performance Tests
 Now let's write tests specifically for measuring performance of individual functions regardless of the IDE background tasks.
 This will give us more correct results to verify our hypothesis.

+**Note:** Code snippet for this section too can be run using Swift Playgrounds.
+You can find the source code [here.](ArithmeticSequence.playground)

 ```swift
 import Foundation